-• The length of the entire key (all segments) exceeds 255.
+• The length of the entire key (all segments) exceeds 255, or 1024 for 16.0 format files.

 - The length of the entire key (all segments) is so large that less than 4 keys fit on a key page.
-For example, a 200 byte key on a 512 byte page. - A key segment length is 0 or greater than 255 bytes.
+For example, a 200 byte key on a 512 byte page. - A key segment length is 0 or greater than 255 bytes, or 1024 for 16.0 format files.
 The length of a key segment must agree with its key type if the key type implies a length (for example, an integer key must have a length evenly divisible by two).
 Each key page in the file must be large enough to hold at least four keys.
 If the page size is too small to accommodate four occurrences of the specified key length (plus overhead), you must increase the file page size or decrease the key length.

 An additional byte of storage space is needed for the null indicator for the column.
-This error occurs through a SQL CREATE INDEX statement, or through the creation of a SQL PRIMARY KEY or FOREIGN KEY, if the index, or key, references a null CHAR column of 255 characters (or VARCHAR of 254).
-This additional byte causes the actual length of the index to be one byte longer, or 256 bytes.
+This error occurs through a SQL CREATE INDEX statement, or through the creation of a SQL PRIMARY KEY or FOREIGN KEY, if the index, or key, references a nullable CHAR or VARCHAR column that matches the maximum key size for the file.
 To resolve the error, reduce the size of the column or create the column as NOT NULL and try again.
 For a foreign key, if you decrease the size of the column, you must decrease both the referencing column and the referenced column.